eengl/ncepvpn/README.md

 ## Motivation

-Cisco AnyConnect client for 64-bit Linux simply does not work for NOAA/NCEP's VPN.
+Cisco's AnyConnect client for 64-bit Linux simply does not work for NOAA/NCEP's VPN.

 ## Requirements